zanni/calendar/README.md

 ==================

-Calendar is a javascript library intended to facilitate creation of those kind of visualization: http://bl.ocks.org/mbostock/4063318 http://trends.truliablog.com/vis/tru247/
+Calendar is a javascript library intended to facilitate creation of those kind of visualization:

-Dependancies
+http://bl.ocks.org/mbostock/4063318

+http://trends.truliablog.com/vis/tru247/

+I do not conceive nor imagine those data visualizations, I just made a tool making them more accessible Dependancies
 ============
 Calendar is build upon the awesome D3.js and therefore require inclusion of both d3.js and jquery.js